fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 make a change to the Next.js code or Markdown files (who does?), this starter comes with **a GitHub Action that automates that for you**.

-To get it working you need to set up 3 secrets for your repo:
+To get it working you need to set up 3 secrets for your repo.
+To do that, go to the **"Settings" > "Secrets"** screen on your GitHub repo, then create a **"New repository secret"** for each of these:

 - `GHOST_API_URL`
 - `GHOST_API_KEY`
 - `FISSION_KEY`

-The Ghost API fields are the same ones you used for the `.env.local` file above.
+The values for the `GHOST_API_` fields are the same ones you used for the `.env.local` file above.

 The `FISSION_KEY` was created and stored locally for you by the Fission CLI when you set it up.
 Here's how you get it: